Oil dips as gasoline build offsets big U.S. crude draw

 "The products builds are overwhelming the constructive crude draw," said Scott Shelton, commodities specialist at ICAP in Durham, North Carolina.

-The front-month in Brent, the global oil benchmark, finished down 7 cents at $43.14, after initially trading higher right after the EIA data.
+The front-month in Brent LCOc1, the global oil benchmark, finished down 7 cents at $43.14, after initially trading higher right after the EIA data.

-Gasoline's front-month tumbled for a third straight session to 7-month lows, settling down 6 percent on the day and 12 percent on the week.
-Gasoline's crack, or premium that refiners make from turning a barrel of crude into the fuel, fell to its lowest in six months.
+Gasoline's front-month RBc1 tumbled for a third straight session to 7-month lows, settling down 6 percent on the day and 12 percent on the week.
+Gasoline's crack RB-CL1=R, or premium that refiners make from turning a barrel of crude into the fuel, fell to its lowest in six months.

 Oil has lost a third of its value since June on high U.S. production, record crude pumping in the Middle East and concern about falling demand in Asian economies.